Exploring the limit of the Lattice-Bisognano-Wichmann form describing the Entanglement Hamiltonian: A quantum Monte Carlo study: Dimerized Heisenberg model

 The most interesting feature of this model is the quantum phase transition that occurs as the dimerization strength $J_r$ is tuned.
 The system resides at the Heisenberg limit with translational invariance when $J_r=1$.
-As increasing dimerization strength $J_r$, it reaches a QCP at $J_r = 1.90951(1)$~\cite{PhysRevLett.121.117202} from a N\'eel order.
+As the dimerization strength increases, it reaches a QCP at $J_r = 1.90951(1)$~\cite{PhysRevLett.121.117202} from a N\'eel order.
 Beyond this point, the system goes into the dimer phase.
-Therefore, a comprehensive investigation of the various phases and points-the Heisenberg limit, Neel ordered phase, QCP and the dimer phase-in this two-dimensional dimerzied Heisenberg model is essential.
+Therefore, a comprehensive investigation of the various phases and points-the Heisenberg limit, N\'eel ordered phase, QCP and the dimer phase-in this two-dimensional dimerized Heisenberg model is essential.

 The first step is to derive the LBW-EH functional form of this model for QMC simulations.
 Based on the original Hamiltonian in Eq.~\eqref{eq:DHM-H} and the functional ansatz for the LBW-EH given in Eq.~\eqref{eq:LBW-EH}, we obtain the LBW-EH functional form of the two-dimensional dimerized Heisenberg model with cylinder geometry is \begin{widetext}